APiTJLillo/anarchy-agent/PROJECT_SUMMARY.md

 - Correctly used Anarchy-Inference symbolic syntax throughout the codebase
 - Properly implemented string dictionary operations to reduce token costs
 - Created comprehensive documentation and examples
+- Implemented a main binary to tie all components together
+- Converted all implementation files to use Anarchy-Inference syntax with `.a.i` extension
 - Established a solid foundation for future development

 ## Future Directions